daronphang/coding_resources/_python/threading_vs_multiprocessing.md

 ## Threading
 Threading is one of the most well-known approaches to attaining Python concurrency and parallelism.
 Threading is a feature provided by OS.
 Threads allow you to perform long-running background tasks without stopping the main thread from continuing to service network packets or GUI events.
+However, for long-running tasks, should run on different machine (distributing to multiple workers) rather than spinning up sub-processes or threads on the same machine that will degrade performance of application.
 Threading's job is to enable applications to be more responsive to user input.
 Nonetheless, in multi-threading environment, only one thread is executing at a time due to Global Interpreter Lock (GIL).

 ### Global Interpreter Lock
 GIL prevents two threads from running at the same time in Python i.e. 8 cores changed to 8 threads is the same as using 1 CPU.
 An added precaution in Python as threads share the same memory space and hence, multiple threads may write to the same memory at the same time.
 GIL effectively locks any shared data structures whenever it is being used and releases when job is completed.